Skip to main content

 What’s a ZAP?

-Participants are educators, and every summer they provide free conservation programming to systemically marginalized communities in the Portland metro area through ZAP to Zoo Tours.
-As paid interns, they have opportunities to learn from zoo professionals and partner organizations.
+Participants are educators, and every summer, they provide free conservation programming to systemically marginalized communities in the Portland metro area through Community Tours.
+As paid interns, they can learn from zoo professionals and partner organizations.

 Who can be a ZAP?

-Every year, dozens of teens apply for approximately 10 open positions.
-The ZAP program is flexible but asks that participants work approximately 15 to 20 hours per month during the school year, and approximately 20 hours per week during the summer.
+Every year, dozens of teens apply for approximately ten open positions.
+The ZAP program is flexible but asks that participants work approximately 10 to 15 hours per month during the school year, and approximately 20 hours per week during the summer.

 What do ZAPs do?

-In the first year of the program, ZAPs focus on learning about the zoo, exploring nature and outdoor spaces and leading community tours.
-They also learn about conservation career opportunities and work with zoo staff to create and implement a project of their choosing.
+In the program's first year, ZAPs focus on learning about the zoo, exploring nature and outdoor spaces and leading community tours.
+They also learn about conservation career opportunities and work with zoo and Metro staff to understand conservation actions and advocacy.

-In the second year, ZAPs share their project with guests and community.
+In the second year, ZAPs share what they've learned with zoo visitors and other members of the community.
 They also mentor and assist the incoming cohort and continue their leadership work.
-Second-year ZAP participants can be matched with a placement for hands-on learning of a specific field that interests them.
+Second-year ZAP participants can be matched with a placement for hands-on learning in a specific field that interests them.
 Placements are in multiple departments in the zoo, from education to animal care.

-As schedules allow, ZAPs can continue to work in the program for an additional third year.
+As schedules allow, ZAPs can apply to extend their time in the program for an additional third year.